saurabhnm/ExampleProject/README.md

 Everyday you will use the following skills with type:

 Job Duties	Type

 SQL  	Language

 Visual Studio	Program

 C#	Language

 ASP.NET	API

 Entity Framework	Technology

 Sql Server Management Studio	Program

 Telerik RadGrid	Control

 Telerik -Other controls	Platform

 Red Gate SQL Prompt	Plug-in

 JavaScript	Language

 jQuery	API

 Outlook	Program

 Jira	Program

 Git	Technology

 BitBucket	Platform-Website

 SourceTree	Program

-Sometimes you would use the following but not every day Red Gate Data Compare	Program
+Sometimes you would use the following but not every day

+Red Gate Data Compare	Program

-Red Gate SQL Complare	Program
+Red Gate SQL Compare	Program

 Excel/Word	Program

 ASP.NET MVC	Platform

 Kendo	Technology

 Python	Language

 Selenium	Platform

 Our dream candiate would be able to do all of these.
 However, that is never the case that one person has all of these skills.